streamcode9/software-design/README.md

 ### Growing programs

-anti-planing.
-Adding new features into empty or sample project step by step if needed without further planing of system evolution (architecture, features, etc) and building proper backbones of the system.
+anti-planning.
+Adding new features into empty or sample project step by step if needed without further planning of system evolution (architecture, features, etc) and building proper backbones of the system.
   Such code consist of workarounds and hacks.

 ### It does work!